 - V62 – This downloadable application will allow you to apply for a registration certificate on your vehicle.

 - V317 – If you wish to retain or move your number plate to an alternative vehicle, simply fill in and return this form.

 - V890 – To advise the DVLA of SORN status – this is a Statutory Off Road Notification.

 Yes – but DVLA forms download options are limited to those applications which do not require a window for your photograph to be supplied.
 This means that application guides for certain forms, along with DVLA forms v62, V317 and V890, are available to download and print.
 There is a more comprehensive guide to smaller forms and notices that can be downloaded and printed at home available here.

 You are free to contact DVLA at any time!
 However, there is no dedicated team available for you to write to in terms of forms.
 You are encouraged to follow the online form to request documents, or you can call the DVLA forms helpline on 0843 903 3770.
 This is a call connection service, costing 7p per minute plus your operator’s access charge.
 We are not associated with DVLA.
 You may wish to call the team directly if you are unsure about which forms to use or to download – making them a valuable resource.
 However, the DVLA forms for download and the general online guide should help you get off to a good start.

 My forms haven’t arrived – what should I do?

 Your forms should arrive after requesting within a matter of working days – however, it is good practice to provide the team with at least 5 working days for your request to be processed, and for Royal Mail to handle your delivery.
-You can, alternatively, discuss your concerns regarding the forms you are waiting for by calling 0843 903 3770, or you can visit your local post office to collect physical forms.
+You can, alternatively, discuss your concerns regarding the forms you are waiting for by calling the helpline, or you can visit your local post office to collect physical forms.
 It is important that you don’t send a repeat request – the DVLA will already have received your request for forms and will contact you as soon as possible!